pvass24/aws-modernization-with-neon/content/2_ModuleTwo/_index.md

 ---
-title: " Module One " # MODIFY THIS TITLE IF APPLICABLE
+title: " Set Up Instructions " # MODIFY THIS TITLE IF APPLICABLE
 chapter: true
 weight: 2
 ---

-#  Addressing RDS Development Challenges and Unlocking Neon's Potential <!-- MODIFY THIS HEADING -->
+!-- MODIFY THIS HEADING -->
-## Overcoming Bottlenecks & Enhancing Workflows with Neon
+# Overcoming Bottlenecks & Enhancing Dev/Test Workflows with Neon
 AWS RDS for PostgreSQL is a solid, established solution that has been instrumental in bringing Postgres into modern workplaces.
 While Neon can handle mission-critical workloads, its real strength lies in optimizing the developer workflow so your developers can build faster and optimize costs.

 ## RDS in Development: Overview of AWS RDS Bottlenecks